Sam0bt/SamCam/README.md

 # SamCam

 Shows how to grab a camera feed using getUserMedia.
-Requires the `videoCapture` permissions to be set in the manifest file.
+Requires the `videoCapture` permissions to be set in the manifest file. <br>

+getUserMedia kullanarak bir kamera eklentisi kullanımı. manifest dosyasında `videoCapture` izinleri gerektirir.

 ## APIs